White Curds in Baby Poop: Causes, Symptoms, And When To Worry

-White curds in baby poop or streaks and chunks in poop are not always a cause of concern.
+White curds in baby poop may be concerning for new parents, but they are often harmless and can indicate normal digestive processes.
 The undigested fat globules of breast milk may be passed along with the excretion of poop in breastfed babies.
 Formula-fed babies may also experience the same symptoms.
-Apart from poop discoloration, medical attention is suggested if your baby shows symptoms of an allergic condition or other disorders.
+Medical attention is suggested if your baby shows symptoms of an allergic condition or other disorders along with poop discoloration.

 Read this post to learn about the possible causes of white curds in baby poop and signs that suggest the need to see a doctor.